Advances in photocathode development for PICOSEC Micromegas precise-timing detectors: PICOSEC Micromegas detection concept

 \section{PICOSEC Micromegas detection concept}

 The PICOSEC Micromegas detection concept~\cite{firstPicosecPaper} is illustrated in Fig.~\ref{PicosecDetectionConcept}a.
 The detector reduces time jitter from primary gas ionisation by using a~Cherenkov radiator.
-A charged particle crossing the crystal produces UV photons, which are partially converted into electrons on a~photocathode deposited on a~3\,mm-thick MgF$_2$ window.
+A charged particle traversing the Cherenkov radiator produces UV photons.
+For 150 GeV/c muons crossing a~3 mm MgF$_2$ crystal, Cherenkov radiation corresponding to approximately 230 UV photons per track is emitted at an angle of about 45$^\circ$.
+A fraction of the photons is converted into electrons at a~semi-transparent photocathode, determined by its QE.
 Since all electrons are created at the same surface, the uncertainty in ionisation location is minimised, improving the timing precision.

-The detector operates in a~Ne/C$_2$H$_6$/CF$_4$ (80/10/10 \%) gas mixture ~\cite{COMPASS} at ambient pressure.
-A stainless-steel woven mesh (18\,$\mu$m wires, 45\,$\mu$m opening, 30\,$\mu$m thickness, 50\% optical transparency \cite{firstPicosecPaper}) protects the photocathode from ion backflow and suppresses discharges.
+The detector operates in a~Ne/C$_2$H$_6$/CF$_4$ (80/10/10\%, volumetric) gas mixture ~\cite{COMPASS}.
+A calendered (i.e. mechanically compressed) stainless-steel woven mesh (18~$\mu$m wires, 45~$\mu$m opening, 30 $\mu$m thickness, 50\% optical transparency \cite{firstPicosecPaper}) protects the photocathode from ion backflow and suppresses discharges.
 A copper-clad polyimide spacer defines the pre-amplification gap.
-Electric fields of $\sim$30--40\,kV/cm in the pre-amplification gap and $\sim$20\,kV/cm in the amplification gap yield total gains of $10^{5}$--$10^{6}$.
+Electric fields of $\sim$30-40\,kV/cm in the pre-amplification gap and $\sim$20\,kV/cm in the amplification gap yield total gains of $10^{5}$-$10^{6}$.

 The motion of electrons toward the anode and ions toward the mesh in the amplification gap induces a~signal, which is amplified and digitised.
 A typical waveform, showing a~fast electron peak followed by a~slow ion tail, is shown in Fig.~\ref{PicosecDetectionConcept}b.
 The leading edge of the electron peak defines the Signal Arrival Time (SAT).
 A~detailed description of the detection concept is provided in~\cite{LisowskaPhDThesis}.